Pramit18142/IndicGEC2025/README.md

 # IndicGEC2025

-Grammatical Error Correction for Indian languages under low resource setting.
+Grammatical Error Correction for Indian languages under low resource setting with less than 1000 training samples for each language.
+Indian languages are low resource and this task tries to imitate that.

 The training (train.csv) and validation (dev.csv) are available under folder for each language.
 The final testing data will be available later.